You have prepared your case, including how to present your case to the court, but what can you expect in the courtroom?

 - Don’t chew gum.

-Be respectful to everyone, including the judge, Judiciary staff, the other side, witnesses, etc.
+- You should be respectful to everyone, including the judge, Judiciary staff, the other side, witnesses, etc.

-- Don’t interrupt anyone.
+- Do not interrupt anyone.

 - Don’t argue with the opposing party, their attorney, the judge, or Judiciary staff, even if you are upset by your case.